krishna7838/delta-demo/README.md

 # delta-demo
-This is class  for demo.
+This is demo class  for git and github.